 If you make a good faith effort to comply with this policy during your security research, we will consider your research to be authorized, will work with you to understand and resolve the issue quickly, and Dubsado will not initiate or recommend legal action related to your research.

-We accept vulnerability reports via email at email@example.com.
+We accept vulnerability reports via this form.
 Reports may be submitted anonymously, though contact information helps resolve issues and is required to claim bounties.
-For particularly sensitive information, you may establish secure communication with our engineering department via email firstname.lastname@example.org and we will discuss from there.

 Reports should include: